etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     Team(lead='Jan', eng_1='Viliam', eng_2='Ilya')
     >>> lead = team.lead

-Using named tuples improves readability at a cost of creating an extra class.
-Keep in mind, though, that `namedtuple` factory function creates new class by `exec`'ing a template -- that may slow things down in a tight loop.
+Using named tuples improves readability at the cost of creating an extra class.
+Keep in mind, though, that `namedtuple` factory functions create a new class by `exec`'ing a template -- that may slow things down in a tight loop.

 Exceptions, no checks